 Are you looking to purchase a wall oven with a proven track record of durability, flexibility, and true value?
-Viking wall ovens are sure to answer to all your baking, broiling, and roasting needs!
+A Viking wall oven is sure to answer to all your baking, broiling, and roasting needs!

 If you've used professional-grade kitchen appliances as far back as the ’90s, you’d remember that Viking was once the gold standard for high-end kitchen appliances.

 Viking introduced the first professional-grade kitchen appliance, the Viking range, in 1987.
 For many years after, the name Viking was synonymous with professional-grade ranges, right until they had some problems in the past decade that cost the company a loss of sales and customer trust.

 Viking is slowly climbing back to the top but this time by producing consistently high calibre, top-quality products.
 In this article, we'll look into their oven models, how they measure up under standard oven features, and we'll also take a look at their best products.